jennyhedley/digital-writing-2025/README.md

 Once you have finished these exercises, be sure to click TOOLS -> IMPORT/EXPORT -> EXPORT TO GITHUB then put in your username/repositoryname to push your changes to your GitHub repository.
 Then, once in GitHub, view that repository and follow the green buttons: COMPARE & PULL REQUEST, CREATE PULL REQUEST, MERGE PULL REQUEST, CONFIRM MERGE.

 Next we will publish our code on [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site#creating-your-site).
-You can follow the instructions in the link or follow along in class.
+You can follow the instructions in the link or follow along in class. *Jenny will clarfify this in class Monday Week 4 there was a bug in the process.

 Finally, let's reflect on our remixed versions of Nick Monfort's poems.
 Edit the edit `exercises.md` page in your GitHub digital writing folio and add the following questions with your answers to the questions: